Probabilistic logic of quantum observations: Introduction

 The introduction of quantum mechanics concepts in formal logic is quite challenging since there is the need to accommodate the continuous nature of quantum mechanics within the discrete setting of symbolic reasoning.

 There are two main approaches to quantum logic.
+In the original approach, proposed in the seminal paper~\cite{neu:36}, each propositional symbol is an experimental proposition over a set of compatible observables, that is, a subset of the set of possible results of measuring them jointly.
+The denotation of such a propositional symbol is a closed linear subspace of the Hilbert space at hand.
+The connectives of the logic reflect the operations in the lattice of all closed subspaces of a Hilbert space.
+As a consequence, some classical laws like distributivity of $\lconj$ and $\ldisj$ are no longer valid since the observables associated with the experimental propositions in those laws may not be necessarily compatible.
+If they were all compatible then the classical laws for $\lconj$ and $\ldisj$ would be true (see page 831 of~\cite{neu:36}).
+There have been many investigations on quantum logic based on this approach (see, for instance,~\cite{har:81,tak:81,chi:02,pav:08,har:16,pav:16}), including first-order frames and quantum set theory.

-In the original approach, proposed in the seminal paper~\cite{neu:36}, the connectives in classical propositional logic are replaced by new quantum connectives reflecting the operations in the lattice of all closed subspaces of a Hilbert space.
-The other approach, followed in~\cite{mey:03,pmat:acs:05} focus on extensions of classical propositional logics with new constructions for reasoning about particular quantum mechanics notions (inspired by the way probabilistic reasoning was introduced in classical logic~\cite{hal:03,acs:jfr:css:15}) and keeping the classical connectives.
-For an overview of quantum logic and quantum structures, see~\cite{gab:07,gab:09}.
+The other approach, assumes {\it à priori}, that all observables involved are compatible with each other (see~\cite{mey:03,pmat:acs:05}) and focus on extensions of classical propositional logics with new constructions for reasoning about particular quantum mechanics notions (inspired by the way probabilistic reasoning was introduced in classical logic~\cite{hal:03,acs:jfr:css:15}).
+For an overview of quantum logic according to this approach and quantum structures, see~\cite{gab:07,gab:09}.

-In this paper, we adopt the latter approach to quantum logic and generalize the work in~\cite{pmat:acs:05}, by reasoning about incompatibility of observables (in ~\cite{pmat:acs:05} all observables were assumed to be compatible).
-This was achieved by defining an epistemic-like operator $\lO \alpha$ with the intended meaning {\em it is possible to know the truth value of propositional formula} $\alpha$.
-Moreover, we address the problem of reasoning about the random results of projective measurements made on a given quantum state.
-So, a more general semantics than the one in~\cite{pmat:acs:05} had to be defined as well as a different calculus.
-More precisely, we develop a conservative extension of classical propositional logic ($\PLQO$) where each propositional symbol is an assertion on the result of a measurement (mathematically described by an observable) of a certain physical quantity and a classical formula is a Boolean assertion on the possible results of the measurements associated with its propositional symbols.
+Herein, we address the problem of reasoning about the random results of projective measurements made on a given quantum state.
+Since the observables involved in the measurements are not necessarily compatible we need also to reason about incompatibility of observables.
+This was achieved by defining an epistemic-like operator $\lO \alpha$ with the intended meaning {\em it is possible to know the truth value of propositional formula} $\alpha$ (that is, the observables associated with the propositional symbols occurring in $\alpha$ are compatible).

+More precisely, we develop a logic ($\PLQO$) where each propositional symbol is an assertion on the result of a measurement (mathematically described by an observable) and a formula is a Boolean assertion on the possible results of the measurements associated with its propositional symbols.
+The probability of such a formula $\alpha$ being true is expressed in our logic by $\inte{\alpha}$.
+The present paper generalizes the work in~\cite{pmat:acs:05} namely by presenting a more general semantics as well as a different calculus coping with both the probabilities and incompatibility of observables.